Blyth Spartans A.F.C.: Relegation and decline

 It was announced in May 2011 that then Whitley Bay assistant manager Steve Cuggy would take over as manager.
 He along with his assistant Gavin Fell made a complete overhaul of the squad that summer, letting popular players such as Robbie Dale leave.
-After initial excitement following a good pre-season, the performances on the pitch were extremely poor.
-However Blyth just got into the FA Cup 1st round after beating Droylsden 2–1 at home in the 4th qualifying round replay before losing 2–0 to rivals Gateshead.
+After initial excitement following a good pre-season, the performances on the pitch were very poor.
+However Blyth reached the FA Cup 1st round after defeating Droylsden 2–1 at home in the 4th qualifying round replay before losing 2–0 to rivals Gateshead.
 Following defeat by FC Halifax Town Steve Cuggy left the club in December.
 Later that month, former Newcastle United player Tommy Cassidy took charge but the poor performances continued.
 Finally, on 24 March 2012, Blyth Spartans had their first ever relegation confirmed after a 1–0 home defeat to Gloucester City.

 The following pre-season saw Blyth lose quality players who were not replaced.
-The season started with mixed results and after very early exits from the FA Cup & the FA Trophy, Cassidy was sacked.
+The season started with mixed results and after very early exits from the FA Cup and the FA Trophy, Cassidy was dismissed.
 In October under caretaker manager Paddy Atkinson poor performance continued including an 8–1 away defeat to Worksop Town.
 On 8 March Paddy Atkinson resigned.